Senthilkumar-Shanmugam/FinalFrontier/Notes.md

 take one or more functions as an argument and can also return a function.

-Fisrt class functions versus higher oder functions
+First class functions versus higher order functions
 ===================================================

 First class functions